s2mLab/pyScienceMode/docs/paper.md

 # Summary

-`pyScienceMode` is an open-source Python package that simplifies advanced and customizable functional electrical stimulation protocols and offers straightforward integration into research pipelines.
+`pyScienceMode` is an open-source Python package that simplifies advanced and customizable functional electrical stimulation (FES) protocols and offers straightforward integration into research pipelines.
 The package supports the Rehastim2 and the P24 stimulator devices (Hasomed Inc., Magdeburg, Germany), enabling the creation of customized stimulation protocols by allowing the user to control key stimulation parameters such as frequency, pulse intensity, pulse width, and pulse train duration.
 Additionally, pyScienceMode supports the combined use of the MOTOmed rehabilitation bike